OSEA Collective Bargaining Agreement

 The job opening notice shall include job titles, duties, qualifications and salary range.

-- An employee wishing to be considered for reassignment to another position or work site within the District may file with Human Resources a written statement indicating his/her interest and location/program preference.
+D. An employee wishing to be considered for reassignment to another position or work site within the District may file with Human Resources a written statement indicating their interest and location/ program preference.
 Such a statement does not constitute a commitment for reassignment by the employee, but only a notice of possible interest for use by the administration.
 The employee must still apply for each posted position in order to be considered for the position.

-- To be considered, a bargaining unit employee must apply for the vacancy within five (5) days of the date of posting.
-The District may, however, fill the position on a temporary basis prior to the expiration of this five (5) day period.
+E. To be considered, a bargaining unit employee must apply for the vacancy within five (5) days of the date of posting.
+The District may, however, fill the position on a temporary basis prior to the expiration of this f ive (5) day period.
 The selection of a candidate, whether from within or outside the District, shall be at the discretion of the administrator.
-However, the administrator must interview at least two qualified employees (as identified in the Minimum Qualifications of the posting) who have applied for that position unless fewer have applied.
-Applicants who are not chosen to fill the job opening may make a written request to the supervisor who made the selection or the Administrator of Personnel for a written or verbal explanation of the reasons they were not chosen for the position.
+However, the administrator must interview at least two qualified employees (as identified in the required qualifications of the posting) who have applied for that position unless fewer have applied.
+Internal applicants who are not selected for an interview or chosen to fill the job opening may make a written request to the supervisor who made the selection or the designated Human Resources administrator for a written or verbal explanation of the reasons they were not chosen for the position.

-If an employee’s performance during the probationary period is judged by the District to be unsatisfactory, the employee will be returned to his/her former job classification at his/her former rate of pay, provided an opening in that classification is then available.
-If not available, the employee may be placed in an available opening which the District determines he/she is qualified to perform, at the rate appropriate for that job, as determined by Human Resources.
-If the employee accepts a job in the alternative position, he/she may request in writing, within thirty (30) calendar days of accepting the alternative assignment, to be returned to the next available opening in his/her former classification.
+G. Employees Hired into a Different District Position If an employee’s performance during the probationary period is judged by the District to be unsatisfactory, the employee will be returned to their former job classification at their former rate of pay, provided an opening in that classification is then available.
+If not available, the employee may be placed in an available opening which the District determines they are qualified to perform, at the rate appropriate for that job, as determined by Human Resources.
+If the employee accepts a job in the alternative position, they may request in writing, within thirty (30) calendar days of accepting the alternative assignment, to be returned to the next available opening in their former classification.
 Such request will be honored for a period not to exceed one (1) calendar year from receipt of the written request.

-If an employee is hired into a new classification, he/she may, during the six (6) month probationary period, file a written request with Human Resources to return to his/her former classification.
-Thereafter the employee may be returned to an available opening in his/her former job classification at his/her former rate of pay.
-If an opening in his/her former classification is not available, the employee may request assignment in an available opening which the District determines he/she is qualified to perform, at the rate appropriate for that job, as determined by Human Resources.
+If an employee is hired into a new classification, they may, during the six (6) month probationary period, f ile a written request with Human Resources to return to their former classification.
+Thereafter the employee may be returned to an available opening in their former job classification at their former rate of pay.
+If an opening in their former classification is not available, the employee may request assignment in an available opening which the District determines they are qualified to perform, at the rate appropriate for that job, as determined by Human Resources.

 ARTICLE 22 PERSONNEL FILE

 No information that relates to an employee’s performance shall be placed in an employee’s District personnel file unless the employee has had an opportunity to review the material.
-The employee shall acknowledge that he/she has had the opportunity to review such information by signing the document(s) in person or electronically, and may make a statement that such signature does not necessarily indicate agreement with the contents thereof.
-The employee will also have the right to submit a written or electronic response to the information placed in his/her file.
+The employee shall acknowledge that they have had the opportunity to review such information by signing the document(s) in person or electronically, and may make a statement that such signature does not necessarily indicate agreement with the contents thereof.
+The employee will also have the right to submit a written or electronic response to the information placed in their f ile.
 This response will be reviewed by the Administrator of Personnel and be attached to the information filed.
 Evaluations will remain in the physical personnel file or in an electronic employee management system.

-An employee’s personnel file shall be available for inspection upon his/her request, and reasonable notice, to the Administrator of Personnel.
+An employee’s personnel file shall be available for inspection upon their request, and reasonable notice, to the Administrator of Personnel.

 ARTICLE 23 COURT APPEARANCES